ulumbagas/cleaning_data_imdb_movie/README.md

 # cleaning_data_imdb_movie
-This project is focus on how to clean the IMDb movies dataset using SQL
+This project is focus on how to clean the IMDb movies dataset using SQL.

+# detail coming soon